tholonia/iching_cli/book/v2/markdown/hexagram_30.md

 #### Beneath the shadowy canopy of the ancient forest lay the hidden retreat where Miriam came each year to seek the solitude of the spirit.
 This forest was a place of whispers, of secrets guarded by ancient trees that reached skyward, their roots embedded deep within the earth's embrace.
 Miriam arrived, carrying but a single candle and a heart heavy with unresolved thoughts.

-In the quiet, she struck a match, igniting her solitary flame—the flicker of a beginning.
+In the quiet, she struck a match, igniting her solitary flame, the flicker of a beginning.
 The forest watched on with silent eyes as she laid the foundation of a small fire, the warmth gradually dispelling the gloom around her, reflecting a tentative dance of shadows upon her inward gaze.

 Days blurred into nights, where sparks from her growing fire mimicked the conflict within her heart.
 Visions of dreams collided with echoes of doubts, battles waged solemnly in the crackling silence of the wood.
 Yet, with each carefully stoked log, the light grew, transforming conflict into clarity.